teiesti/gico/README.md

   - `<repo>/hooks' which stores the hooks,
   - `<repo>/backup` which is used to back up existing files when the resources are installed and
   - `<repo>/packages`which is a list of packages which should be installed or removed.

+### Cloneing an existing repository
+In most cases, You want to clone an existing repository from a server.
+You can to this with `gico install <repo> [<branch>]` where `<repo>` is the URL to a usual Git repository.
+To avoid errors, it should have the structure explained above.
+You can use the optional `<branch>` branch parameter to clone a specific branch.
+This is especially useful if You have to manage different servers with slightly different configuration.
+Cloning an repository will install any file in `<repo>/res` to the root of Your file system using hardlinks.
+Hardlinks are used because they do better with permissions and won't break if someone removes the original - otherwise this may breaks the hole system. `gico install <repo> [<branch>]` does not install or remove the packages specified in `<repo>/packages`.
+Therefore, please use `gico full-install <repo> [<branch>]`.